Shakthivelms8/dp-420-cosmos-db-dev/instructions/16-measure-performance.md

 1. Select **Query Stats**.
 Note the request charge of 2.83, versus the 8.49 RU/s for the three queries that you ran earlier.

-## Compare the performance of the two models
+## Task 08 Compare the performance of the two models

 When you compare the RU/s for each query that you ran, you see that the last query where the customer entities are in a single document is much less expensive than the combined cost for running the three queries independently.
 The latency for returning this data is lower because the data is returned in a single operation.